neilhewitt/code-dojos/simple-spellcheck/README.md

 For example, take the word 'farmer'.

--Substitution: fwrmer, rarmer, farner - one letter substitued by another
+- Substitution: fwrmer, rarmer, farner - one letter substitued by another
--Transposition: farmre, famrer, afrmer - a pair of letters swaps
+- Transposition: farmre, famrer, afrmer - a pair of letters swaps
--Insertions: farmner, fasrmer, farmert - an extra letter inserted
+- Insertions: farmner, fasrmer, farmert - an extra letter inserted
--Deletions: farmr, frmer, armer - a letter deleted
+- Deletions: farmr, frmer, armer - a letter deleted

 The total set of alternate spellings for a word consists of all combinations (a-z, assuming a simple unaccented Roman alphabet) in all positions for all four cases.
 This is a very large set, but we can then limit it to only those words that match entries in the dictionary.